September is National Suicide Prevention Awareness Month

 Final Thoughts and Additional Resources

 We recognize that states and counties are concentrating considerable resources to these major public health threats.
 But the solution must go beyond funding evidence-informed programs that merely identify suicidal thoughts, without applying an effective treatment.
-The evidence-based CAMS program gets to the root of the issue, by quickly reducing distress, hopelessness, suicidal thoughts and increasing hope.
+The evidence-based CAMS approach gets to the root of the issue, by quickly reducing distress, hopelessness, suicidal thoughts and increasing hope.

 You can access additional information for World Suicide Prevention Day, Suicide Prevention Week, and National Suicide Prevention Month through the following resources: